CodyReichert/awesome-cl/README.md

 ========

 * ⭐ [postmodern](http://marijnhaverbeke.nl/postmodern/) - A library for interacting with PostgreSQL. [zlib][33].
-* [cl-sqlite](https://github.com/dmitryvk/cl-sqlite) - Bindings for SQLite.
-Public domain.
 * [cl-dbi](https://github.com/fukamachi/cl-dbi) - A database-independent interface for Common Lisp.
 [LLGPL][8].
 * [sxql](https://github.com/fukamachi/sxql) - A DSL for generating SQL.
 [3-clause BSD][15].
+  * NEW as of Oct, 2025: a [composable query builder](https://github.com/fukamachi/sxql/blob/master/COMPOSER.md).
+Queries become first-class values that can be derived, combined, and reused without side effects.
+* [cl-sqlite](https://github.com/dmitryvk/cl-sqlite) - Bindings for SQLite.
+Public domain.
 * [cl-yesql](https://github.com/ruricolist/cl-yesql) - SQL statements live in their own files, in SQL syntax, and are imported into Lisp as functions.
 You are not limited to the features a DSL supports.
 Based on Clojure's Yesql.
 [MIT][200].

 See also: